omarnaboush122/Quiz-App/README.md

-# this is capstone project to bob ziroll react course
+# this is capstone project from freecodecamp react Bob ziroll course